-This guide explores the legal nuances of how to travel with cannabis.
-It also includes some tips for storing cannabis while driving, as well as some great product choices for taking to the road this summer.
+This guide explores the legal nuances of how to travel with cannabis, tips for storing cannabis while driving, and some great product choices for taking on the road on your next trip.

 Since the legal status of cannabis changes from place to place, it can be tricky for travelers to know the rules around transporting cannabis.

 At the federal level, cannabis is a controlled substance, so it’s illegal to possess any amount.
-By contrast, 11 states have legalized adult recreational use of cannabis, and 22 other states have medical marijuana programs.
+By contrast, 18 states and Washington, D.C. have legalized adult recreational use of cannabis, and 36 states have medical marijuana programs.

 Buy Local, Use Local

-The best plan of action is to buy cannabis at the destination, use it there, and leave it there.
+The best plan of action is to buy cannabis at the destination, use it there and leave it there.
 Leaving cannabis at home or using it in an adult-legal destination will help avoid complications at borders or in airports.
+With so many states beginning to legalize or offer reciprocal medical marijuana programs, this is getting easier to do.
 It’s good advice, even when traveling between two states where recreational use is legal.

 The Exceptional Case of Hemp